edalorzo/dpsg/README.rst

 Design Patterns Catalogs
 ^^^^^^^^^^^^^^^^^^^^^^^^

+`SourceMaking`_:
-* `SourceMaking`_: Website specialized in design patterns, anti-patterns, refactoring and UML.
+ Website specialized in design patterns, anti-patterns, refactoring and UML.

-* `Catalog of Patterns of Enterprise Application Architecture`_: Martin Fowler awesome catalog of enterprise application patterns.
+`Catalog of Patterns of Enterprise Application Architecture`_:
+ Martin Fowler awesome catalog of enterprise application patterns.

-* `Enterprise Integration Patterns`_: Great catalog of patterns to create messaged-based systems.
+`Enterprise Integration Patterns`_:
+ Great catalog of patterns to create messaged-based systems.

+`Workflow Patterns`_:
-* `Workflow Patterns`_: A catalog of workflow orchestration patterns.
+ A catalog of workflow orchestration patterns.

 Object-Oriented Programming 101: Must Reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* `Principles of Object Oriented Design`_: Website containing dozens of references to other excellent papers on well known design techniques, principles and patterns.
+`Principles of Object Oriented Design`_:
+ Website containing dozens of references to other excellent papers on well known design techniques, principles and patterns.

-* `Type, Data Abstraction and Polymorphism`_: Best explanation ever on polymorphism and type systems by the great type theorist Luca Cardeli.
+`Type, Data Abstraction and Polymorphism`_:
+ Best explanation ever on polymorphism and type systems by the great type theorist Luca Cardeli.

-* `Encapsulation and Inheritance`_: Best explanation ever on the true meaning of encapsulation by the great Alan Snyder.
+`Encapsulation and Inheritance`_:
+ Best explanation ever on the true meaning of encapsulation by the great Alan Snyder.

-* `Abstraction vs Information Hiding vs Encapsulation`_: Great article that delves into the semantic similarities and differences of these three fundamental concepts.
+`Abstraction vs Information Hiding vs Encapsulation`_:
+ Great article that delves into the semantic similarities and differences of these three fundamental concepts.

 Other Interesting Readings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-* `Teach Yourself Programming in Ten Years`_: Peter Norving with a compelling argument about how it takes time and effort to become really good at programming.
+`Teach Yourself Programming in Ten Years`_:
+ Peter Norving with a compelling argument about how it takes time and effort to become really good at programming.

-* `Non-software Examples of Design Patterns`_
+`Non-software Examples of Design Patterns`_:
+ Interesting examples of design patterns used in ordinary, real life situations.

 .. _Design Patterns Elements of Reusable Object-Oriented Software: http://www.informit.com/store/design-patterns-elements-of-reusable-object-oriented-9780201633610